What is Scheuermann's disease?

 We currently do not know the cause of Scheuermann’s disease, but it does appear to run in families.
 Some patients develop scoliosis as a result.
 Common symptoms include fatigue, back pain, loss of flexibility and slouching.
 In the most severe cases, it can affect a child’s breathing and spinal cord.
 It also puts a child at a higher risk for arthritis down the road.

-So, the big question is: how can kyphosis be corrected?
-Physical therapy is one of the best ways to strengthen muscles and improve flexibility.
+Physical therapy is one of the best ways to strengthen muscles and improve flexibility in patients with Scheuermann's kyphosis.
 As a result, this can help manage pain.
 Used in tandem with other methods such as nonsteroidal anti-inflammatory medicines, children have reported improvement when sitting, standing and participating in activities.

 In some cases, bracing may also be useful.
-Depending on the specifics of your child’s diagnosis, they will be required to wear a brace made specifically for their body for a certain number of hours during the day or overnight.
-Again, physical therapy is a crucial part of this process.
+Depending on the specifics of your child’s diagnosis, they may be required to wear a brace made specifically for their body for a certain number of hours during the day or overnight.
+Physical therapy is a crucial part of the bracing process.
 Exercise will maximize the effect the brace has on the body, as well as strengthen the muscles.

 While it is rarely done, surgery is another option.
 In cases where the pain is too severe or the curve of the spine is putting pressure on the spinal cord, however, it might be necessary.
 Some families also have requested surgery because their child is suffering from emotional distress due to their hunched-over appearance.
 Posterior fusion and combined fusion are the two common procedures used to treat kyphosis.